nathenharvey/someara.github.com/source/_posts/2012-12-21-promises-lies-and-dryrun-mode.markdown

 There are some situations where reproducing a test system is impossible, or modeling it from the ground up is not an option.
-In this case, a slow, careful, incremental application of policy, aided by dry-run mode and human intuition is the only safe way to start to bring order to chaos.
-Chef's why-run mode helps aide intuition by publishing assumptions about what's going on.
+In this case, a slow, careful, incremental application of policy, aided by dry-run mode and human intuition is the safest way to start to bring order to chaos.
+Chef's why-run mode can help aide intuition by publishing assumptions about what's going on.
 "I would start the service, assuming the software had been previously installed" helps, but is no panacea.
 At some point you have to blindly trust fate.

 Finally, increasing the resolution of our policies will help the most in the long term.
 The more Lego men, the better.
 Ensuring the contents of configuration files